EthanC/CallofDuty.py/README.md

 The following is a complete example which demonstrates:

+-   Authenticating with the Call of Duty API
 -   Searching for a user
 -   Listing the first 3 search results
--   Getting the profile of the second result
+-   Getting the Modern Warfare Multiplayer profile of the second result
 -   Displaying their basic statistics

 ```py